hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The `cls.gvar` variable, which is assigned in `web_test_setup_cleanup.setup()`, contains server and user information read from various `.yaml` configuration files.
 This includes the locations of the firefox profiles and the user credentials for the sample users.

 The `web_test_assertions` module contains a set of functions that should be callable within a `TestCase` class and raise the proper errors on failure.
 These functions access the cloudscheduler database via the `list` command and can test if objects were properly created in the database.
 However, they are extremely slow compared to assertions using Selenium selectors, and therefore should be used only once per test.
 In cases where the object being asserted is only available in a group context, all the assertions take a `group` argument (which should typically be `gvar['base_group']`, see "Test Profiles"), which only needs to be specified in these cases.
+In cases where the object being asserted is a metadata object, and one of its attributes is being asserted on, an optional argument `metadata_name` should be passed (with the `attribute` and `attribute name` referring to the attribute in the metadata table), with this providing the name (including the extension) of the metadata file.

 The `web_test_assertions` module contains a pair of functions asserting that two numbers are near each other.
 These should only be used in situations where the test cannot reliably produce exact numbers (such as with sliding a slider, which can only produce numbers within a certain pixel sensitivity).
 These functions cannot be used to assert any value that cannot be converted to an integer by Python's `int()` function.